tychosoft/moderncli/FEATURES.md

 stack and buffer implimentations which perhaps something like C# ConcurrentStack and ConcurrentQueue.

+## binary.hpp

+A new, clean, very C++17 friendly byte array type, binary traits, and encoding functions.
+Thiswill eventually replace both array.hpp and encoding.hpp at some point in the future.

 ## bignum.hpp

 Arbitrary precision integer math.
 This will eventually be extended to support